The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: A comparison of source properties with published literature

 \subsection{Source catalogues and completeness}

 To compare our results with previously published values we tried to match our detected sources with the positions published by \cite{lonsdale1998,lonsdale2006, parra2007, batejat2011}.
 The matching was done by comparing coordinates both automatically and manually to account for typos and blending effects, as mentioned in Sect. \ref{sect:posacc}, and in general the difference between our positions and the literature positions were much less than the beam size.
-When we found matches we have included the legacy name (e.g. W55, E8) in Table \ref{table:sourcelist}.
-Even though we accounted for different reference positions, as noted in Sect. \ref{sect:posacc}, we found no counterpart in our images for the following sources: W3, W9, W19, W24, W27, W28, E4, E12, E19.
+When we found matches we have included the legacy name (for example W55, E8) in Tables \ref{table:east} and \ref{table:west}.
+Even though we accounted for different reference positions, as noted in Sect. \ref{sect:posacc}, we found no counterpart in our images for the following sources: E4, E12, W3, W19, W24, W27.
 These may be false positives in previous studies, but it is also possible that they were weak when detected and has been declining since.
-Although we re-analyse the data used by e.g. \cite{lonsdale2006}, our images are not as deep as the ones previously published.
+Although we re-analyse the data used by for example \cite{lonsdale2006}, our images are not as deep as the ones previously published.
 Hence we may miss sources both in these old epochs due to the lower sensitivity, and in our recent 5\,GHz epochs due to declining lightcurves and steep source spectra.
 Further investigation of these sources are beyond the scope of this work.